opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

 ### Creating Broadcast - Participant View

 With the host view still open and publishing, open an additional tab and navigate to
 <http://localhost:4567/participant> and allow the browser to use your camera and microphone.
-You will now see
-the participant in your broadcasts.
+You will now see the participant in the broadcast.

 ```ruby
   get '/participant' do